thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Row-level security is not reflected with search tokens and Explore suggestions.

-- Unauthorized access to endpoints in UI.
+- Unauthorized access to service URLs in the ThoughtSpot Web UI.

-- Old version of the UI appears for some users, even though the cluster was upgraded to new version.
+- Old version of the ThoughtSpot Web UI appears for some users, even though the cluster was upgraded to new version.

-- Global filter on Pinboard doesn't work.
+- Global filter on Pinboard in the ThoughtSpot Web UI doesn't work.

-- Users can still access **Data > Tables** page, even though the Data tab is hidden from UI.
+- Users can still access **Data > Tables** page, even though the Data tab is hidden from ThoughtSpot Web UI.

 - The time required to execute the TQL delete command increases exponentially, until it no longer works.

-- PDF export from Pinboard doesn't work.
+- PDF export from a Pinboard in the ThoughtSpot Web UI doesn't work.

 - The sender's email in notifications is using the default `no-reply@customer.thoughtspot.com ` instead of the `from-email` configured using `tscli smtp`, or the user's email who shares the Pinboard.